haberdashPI/vscode-master-key/notes.md

 FEATURE: require parsing to validate modes to be all negations or all positive mode specifications

-wishlist:
+## Unorganized Improvements

+- once we've improved performance, parallelize the tests more

-- test: use selectors to find the text decorations used for search and check their properties
+- test coverage: use selectors to find the text decorations used for search and check their properties

 - optimization: most values can be read only, (e.g. definitions) and if we implemented these values differently, it would save us some time